 What are liquid alternatives?

 Liquid alternatives refer to daily liquid open-end funds, such as mutual funds and ETFs, which invest across a broad range of alternative investment strategies.
 Collectively, these types of funds are often referred to as “liquid alts.”
-Liquid alternative funds manage over $345 billion1 in assets across a diverse range of strategies.
+Liquid alternative funds manage approximately $367 billion¹ in assets across a diverse range of strategies.

 Why invest in liquid alts?

-While the universe is broad and diverse, liquid alts are primarily designed to help diversify a traditional stock and bond portfolio and minimize volatility by:
+While the universe is broad and diverse, most liquid alts aim to help diversify a traditional stock and bond portfolio and minimize volatility by:

 - Generating returns that have low correlation to traditional assets

-- Limiting the impact of large market downturns
+- Potentially limiting the impact of large market downturns

 What are alternative investment strategies?